ajwills72/rminr/docs/README.md

   learn how to do line plots at the same time.

-- [Factorial differences](anova3.html): Two-factor Bayesian ANOVA (one within, one between), plus dvice on: pairwise comparisons, better graphs, reporting Bayesian ANOVA, and ordinal (i.e. ordered) independent variables.
+- [Factorial differences](anova3.html): Two-factor Bayesian ANOVA (one within, one between), plus advice on: pairwise comparisons, better graphs, reporting Bayesian ANOVA, and ordinal (i.e. ordered) independent variables.

-## 6. Going further with R
+## 6. Going further with R (work in progress)
 <a name="gfwr"></a>

 These are slightly more advanced materials, aimed at a final-year undergraduate psychology audience.